DataVolumeXYZ/DataVolumeXYZ/_posts/2023-03-20-external-tool-PbiToolsWatchPS.md

 PbiToolsWatchPS is an External Tool for Power BI Desktop which launches a PowerShell window running pbi-tools in Watch Mode on the current file.
 It essentially tells pbi-tools to start watching the .pbix file you're currently working on, and when pbi-tools detects that you've saved the file, it will extract the "source code" from that file and save it as .json files in an adjacent folder with the same name as the .pbix file.

-For example, if you have a .pbix file called "MyReport.pbix" inside a folder called "C:\MyFolder\\", PbiToolsWatchPS will create a folder called "C:\MyFolder\MyReport\\" and save the .json files there.
-If you then make some more changes to your report and save it again, PbiToolsWatchPS will update the .json files in the "C:\MyFolder\MyReport\\" folder.
+For example, if you have a .pbix file called "MyReport.pbix" inside a folder called "C:\MyFolder\\", pbi-tools will create a folder called "C:\MyFolder\MyReport\\" and save the .json files there.
+If you then make some more changes to your report and save it again, pbi-tools will update the .json files in the "C:\MyFolder\MyReport\\" folder.

 ## Wait, why should I even use pbi-tools in the first place?